MaistoV/UninaSoC/README.md

 ```
 * Build and verify first design

-# ES Draft Project Ideas
+# ES Project 2024
 - SoC-independent:
 	1. Autogenerate linker script + Xilinx AXI crossbar address map from a configuration file
-      - Use same syntax as device tree address ranges
 	2. Bare-metal driver xlnx axi uart in C, not asssemby
-		- Host is the PS Cortex-A (on Zybo), not a RISC-V core
+		- Host is a PS Cortex-A (on Zybo), not a RISC-V core
 	3. Verify jtag2axi integration and develop minimal bootrom
 		- Can leverage spike and RISC-V GCC from CE2/APC demo
-- Soc-dependent?
+- Soc-dependent
-	4. ???
+	4. Cove (TBD)